 Bring your camera as Faversham is known for its photogenic townscapes, and hosts an 'Open House' programme each year (2019 being the 50th anniversary).
 Pick up a map at the Tourist Information Centre in Preston Street and go on your own adventure, admiring the landscapes of Faversham at your own pace, why not have a look at the many Food Trails on offer?

-Faversham Flavours - Faversham's street market is now held in the town centre around the Guildhall in Market Place and Court Street on Tuesday, Friday and Saturday, from 8.30am to 4.00pm.
-The Faversham Market offering varies during the three days, with a variety of stalls selling household essentials, clothes, trinkets, fresh plants and flowers, fruit and vegetables; with many local food producers in evidence particularly on Saturdays.
+Faversham Flavours - Faversham Market offering varies during the seasons, with a variety of stalls selling household essentials, clothes, trinkets, fresh plants and flowers, fruit and vegetables; with many local food producers in evidence particularly on Saturdays.
 In addition to the regular markets, speciality markets including 'Best of Faversham', art craft and food market on the first and third Saturday of each month and the 'Faversham Antiques and Vintage Market' on the first Sunday of every month except September.
-Local produce can also be found at award winning Macknade Fine Foods.
+Kentish produce can also be found at award winning Macknade Fine Foods.

 If you are looking for that certain destination shop you can 'Find it in Fav' with the support of the Faversham Traders Association, who have also produced a Faversham Town App for download featuring offers and the latest town information.

 Not far from Faversham is Brogdale Collections, home to the National Fruit Collection which offers visitors a great day out, a series of seasonal annual fruit festivals for all the family to enjoy with an opportunity to taste and purchase some wonderful Kent Produce within Brogdale Market Place.